Utah Administrative Code

 2. The purpose of prequalification is to provide the agency with basic information regarding providers for the agency's convenience.
 The agency is not required to solicit each or any prequalified provider for a particular service when it undertakes a procurement.

-3. When the procurement of professional services is estimated to cost less than $20,000, the agency may select the provider directly from either the list of providers who have submitted annual statements of qualifications, or from other qualified providers if necessary.
+3. When the procurement of professional or legal services is estimated to cost less than $50,000, the agency may select the provider directly from either the list of providers who have submitted annual statements of qualifications, or from other qualified providers if necessary.

 (a) competence to perform the services as reflected by technical training and education, general experience, experience in providing the required services and the qualifications and competence of persons who would be assigned to perform the services;